mutms/moodle-certificateelement_mucertify/README.md

-# Certifications fields plugin for Certificate plugin for Moodle™.
+# Certification fields plugin for Certificate plugin for Moodle™.